skedgo/tripkit-react/src/doc/md/Render.md

-The ```render``` property of component config allows to replace component implementation with a custom one.
+The ```render``` property of the component config allows to replace the component implementation with a custom one.
 Each component has a specific props interface, so the render property allows to specify a function mapping from component's properties to a JSX.Element.